ZentaChain/Zentawallet/README.md

 [Zentawallet](https://github.com/ZentaChain/Zentalk-Mobile-Android)

-This project is under active development, there may be breaking changes.
+NOT:This project is under active development, there may be breaking changes.